Taking time off from study – international students

-If you are in Australia and have already enrolled, you can apply to defer by completing an application to defer course form below and returning it to the Swinburne International Front Counter located at Student HQ SPW Ground Floor.
+If you are in Australia and have already enrolled, you can apply to defer by completing an application to defer course form below and returning it to the Swinburne International Front Counter located at Student HQ, BA 202.
 Staff there can help you complete your application and, if necessary, arrange for you to meet with an international student adviser for further support.

 Use this form if you are an international student who wishes to defer your course to the next available intake.

 If you are still in your home country and have not enrolled, and you have applied to Swinburne via an agent, you should contact your agent to arrange a deferral.